 For instance, one of the most exciting applications of Google+ is the “Hangouts on Air” feature.
 This tool allows your organization to livestream a broadcast that can then be automatically posted to YouTube.

 Have you considered hosting a chat with the experts related to your cause?
-You could also use a Hangout to help organize your volunteers, create a video fundraising toolkit for participants in an event, or even produce an adorable online Adopt-A-Thon like ASPCA did!
+You could also use a Google Hangout to help organize your volunteers, create a video fundraising toolkit for participants in an event, or even produce an adorable online Adopt-A-Thon like ASPCA did!

 Take a look at how Giving Tuesday uses Hangouts and YouTube to share information about how charities can prepare for December 2nd’s day of philanthropy.